TLC Africa - Deaths 2025

 Previous Years

-The cost to post death announcements on TLC Africa is $150.00 (USD)
+As of June 30, 2025 The cost to post death announcements on TLC Africa is $160.00 (USD)

 You can pay online with a major credit card using our paypal system by clicking on the Buy Now button below.